 Who throws away a successful business?
 I suggest that people never look at it as if they are “throwing away” the career.
 You gained something from it.
 Experience.
 That is priceless… Above all else, it was a class in self-discovery.

-My client was listening to his gut and learned that he wasn’t fulfilled.
+My client learned that he wasn’t fulfilled after listening to his gut.
 This is a major reason people change careers.
 Change is difficult all on its own.
-When money is tied to the decision or it impacts family members, changing careers should not be taken lightly.
+When money is tied to the decision or it impacts family members, changing careers should not be taken lightly .
 Where you ever faced with this dilemma?
 Leave your comment below and share how you overcame your fear of changing careers.